la2050/archive/_projects/2015/music-school-for-blind-children.md

   use it as a way to raise awareness of the blind and share their incredible music with the world.
 But basically, the grant money will allow AMB to keep its doors open to its current students for 2 years!
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- At AMB we take it month by month and having this kind of money would mean we could breath and know we'd be open for almost 2 years!
-The kids would all get their own guitars!!
-   However, we apply for other grants weekly and have been having some good luck.
-   Josh Groban's FIND YOUR LIGHT Foundation gave us $10,000 last spring for us to stay open through the summer.
-We're always looking for more angels like that.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- 15,000: Office Manager (1250/month for 12 months)
-   •
-   12,000: Assistant Director (1000/month for 12 months)
-   •
-    8,400: Outreach Coordinator (700/month for 12 months)
-   •
-    5,875: Sup1 ($125/week for 47 weeks)

-   27,000: AMB-LA, 8 teachers ($1250/wk for 47 wks)
-   •
-   Lunches for Teachers
-   ($370/yr per teacher)
-   6,000
-   AMB Merchandise
-    3,000
-   Teaching Aids/Supplies
-    2,000
-   Theatre Rentals
-    4,200
-   Insurance
-    2,000
-   Instrument Equipment
-    4,000
-   Printing
-    600
-   2 Holiday Performances
-    1,400
-   Tax Preparation
-    400
-   Telephone
-    1,600
-   CTEBVI Conference
-    300
-   PayPal & Bank Fees
-    500
-   Postage
-    250
-   TOTAL EXPENSES
-    $90,525
 How do you plan to scale the success of your proposal?: >- The success of this proposal will be seen on the faces of over 30 blind children in LA.
 We will capture these smiles & voices and show LA and the